WNortier/react-the-complete-guide/readmes/05-styling-react-components-&-elements.md

 import './Person.css';

 const person = (props) => {
-  // Making use of an inline media query thanks to Radium const style = {
+  // Making use of an inline media query thanks to Radium - however forces us to use StyleRoot const style = {
     '@media (min-width: 500px)': {
       width: '450px',